Abstracts

 • All accepted submissions must create a PowerPoint slide deck for the oral presentation and be required to present in person on their section/program’s designated date and time.

-• The presenting author is the only author allowed to present, submit slides, and participate in the Q&A. Changes to presenting authors will be considered until the withdrawal deadline (September 9)
+• The presenting author is the only author allowed to present, submit slides, and participate in the Q&A. Changes to presenting authors will be considered until the withdrawal deadline (September 8)

-• A slide template will be available for development of slides within the Abstract Portal.
+• A slide template will be available for the development of slides within the Abstract Portal.
 PowerPoint slides should be formatted with a 16:9 aspect ratio.

 • Each presentation must have a title slide and a second slide disclosing all author financial relationships and research funding sources.